Camera

 {% step %}

-#### Add Interaction to Button
+#### Add Interaction

-* Select the `evidenceCamera` component.
+* Select the Camera component.

-* Go to the **Interactions** panel.
+* Go to the **Interactions** tab.

-* **Action Type:** `Show Toast`
+* **Action Type:** Show Toast

 * **Configure Toast:** Variant `success`, Title `Success`, Message `Photo(s) attached to Case!`.